-Timeline: Ohio proposes to set its long-term timeline for improvement goals at 10 years.
+Timeline: Ohio proposes to set its long-term timeline for improvement goals at 10 years with a new baseline of 2020-2021.

-Long-term Goals and Interim Progress Targets - All Students: Ohio has identified two measures to use for the establishment of long-term goals of academic achievement.
+Long-term Goals and Interim Progress Targets - All Students: Ohio has identified two measures to use for the establishment of long term goals of academic achievement.
 The first measure is based on Ohio's goal of at least 80 percent of students scoring Proficient or higher on each state test as a condition to meet each test indicator included in the state's Indicators Met measure.
-The second measure is the Performance Index score with a long-term goal for all students set at the number of points that would be earned if all students scored Proficient on their English language arts or math assessment - which is a score of 100.
+The second measure is The Performance Index score with a long-term goal for all students is set at the number of points that would be earned if all students scored Proficient on their English language arts or math assessment - which is a score of 100.
 In the Performance Index tables, the data represent the number of points earned out of a possible 120 points, not percentage of points earned.